Late Shift (film)

-Late Shift (Heldin) is a 2025 drama film written and directed by Petra Volpe.
+Late Shift (Heldin) is a 2025 drama film written and directed by Petra Volpe, inspired by the book Unser Beruf ist nicht das Problem: Es sind die Umstände by Madeline Calvelage.
 Starring Leonie Benesch, the film focuses on a young nurse, Floria, who works with unwavering dedication in an understaffed hospital ward, but on this day, her shift turns into a nerve-racking race against time.

 The film had its world premiere in Berlinale Special Gala section of the 75th Berlin International Film Festival on 17 February 2025.
 It was theatrically released in Switzerland on 27 February by Filmcoopi.
-It was selected as the Swiss entry for the Best International Feature Film at the 98th Academy Awards.
+It was selected as the Swiss entry for the Best International Feature Film at the 98th Academy Awards, making the December shortlist.

 Synopsis

-Floria, a devoted surgical nurse in Switzerland, maneuvers through a demanding late shift in her understaffed ward.
-Despite the pressure, she meticulously tends to a critically ill mother, an elderly patient awaiting a diagnosis, and a high-maintenance private patient.
-However, a grave error brings her to the brink of collapse, threatening to derail her shift.
+Floria Lind is a dedicated nurse working at an understaffed hospital.
+The film depicts one of her shifts from beginning to end.
+During her shift, there is only one other nurse working with her, Bea Schmid, and one intern named Amelie Afshar.

+The patients that Floria tends to during the shift and the encounters she has with them are as follows: